Everything you should know about EDM marketing

 Step 2: Collecting contacts and implement segmenting

 The success of your marketing efforts is heavily impacted by the email list itself and who exactly is on it.
 Think of ways to generate most valuable leads that will be prone to purchase from you and that are truly interested by your offer.
-You can collect leads emails by:
+You can collect your leads emails by:

 - offering them a free ebook or webinar in exchange for emails,